-The Kunsthistorisches Museum (Vienna’s main museum of art) was built as part of the extraordinary burst of construction activity that accompanied the development of the Ringstraße in the latter part of the nineteenth century.
+The Kunsthistorisches Museum (KHM) in Vienna appeared as part of the extraordinary burst of construction activity that accompanied the development of the city’s Ringstrassen (Ring boulevard) in the latter part of the nineteenth century.

-This wider project was the Kaiserforum or Imperial Forum, intended as a complex of buildings and arches spanning the Ringstraße, of which the art museum would form the southern part together with the natural history museum.
-The two museums were designed as mirror images of one another, separated by a park square.
+The wider project was the Kaiserforum or Imperial Forum, intended as an impressive complex of buildings and arches spanning the Ring, with the art and natural history museums forming the southern part.

-So, for example, at the rear of the building you’ll find the Athenian statesman Pericles.
-At the front, representations of great centers of Renaissance culture like Venice and statues of famous artists like Titian, Michelangelo and Raphael.
-And on the side facing the Ring, representations of those modern cities already possessed of great art museums, like London, Paris, Madrid and Milan.
+So, for example, at the rear of the building you’ll find the Athenian statesman, Pericles, or Alexander the Great.
+At the front, great centers of Renaissance culture like Venice and statues of artists like Titian, Michelangelo and Raphael.

-Needless, to say the interior of the museum also reflects the splendour of its art collection and imperial sponsor, and includes many famous works by the likes of Rembrandt and Raphael.
+Needless, to say the interior of the museum also reflects the splendour of its art collection and imperial sponsor.